libbyshoop/database-book/_sources/13MatchJoin/02TableOfCircumstances.rst

 The first three are the Different Base, M -1, but the works-on columns are different.
 The other cases are other circumstances.

 The following sections will proceed to the nine actual cases using the small creature database.
 You have already gotten a taste for two of them.
-The Different Base, M - 1, Non-Symmetric-A example was what we used in the previous section (creating Achievement with its Skill data).
-We used the Different-Base, M - M, Symmetric Pair example (creating Creature-Skill Pair) to motivate how to think about symmetry.
+The Different Base, M - 1, Non-Symmetric-A example was what we used in the first section (creating Achievement with its Skill data).
+We just used the Different-Base, M - M, Symmetric Pair example (creating Creature-Skill Pair) to motivate how to think about symmetry in the previous section.